-- 1. Loosen the stem expander bolt, if necessary, so the wedge nut is in line with the stem body.
-See illustration. - 2.
+- 1. Remove plastic packaging material covering the expander wedge. - Loosen the stem expander bolt, if necessary, so the wedge nut is in line with the stem body.
+See illustration. - 3.
 Insert the stem into the head tube past the minimum insertion line indicated on the stem.